 Celebrate and Experience Black History in Mesa

 Join Visit Mesa as we share in the nationwide celebration of Black History Month.
-Stay tuned to the blog for stories that showcase significant figures and powerful icons that helped shape Mesa’s African American history, as well as ways you can experience history come to life during your visit.
+Read more about the significant figures and powerful icons that helped shape Mesa’s African American history, as well as ways you can experience history come to life during your visit.

 The Hammer and Mr. October at the Crossroads of the Cactus League

 Reggie Jackson on his early baseball days in Arizona and his first meeting with Henry Aaron